apache/echarts-doc/en/option/partial/style-shadow-opacity.md

 #${prefix} shadowOffsetY(number) = ${defaultShadowOffsetY|default(0)}

-Offset distance on the vertical direction of the shade.
+Offset distance on the vertical direction of shadow.

 {{if: ${needShow} }}
 **Attention**: This property works only if `show: true` configured.